cyruzin/codeigniter-react-boilerplate/README.md

 ## Docker

-Make sure that you have Docker and Docker Compose installed in your machine and then run:
+Make sure you have Docker and Docker Compose installed in your machine and then run:

 ```sh
 docker-compose up